bioinformaticsdotca/Pathways_2017/integrated_assignment_1/new_assignment.md

 1. Launch GSEA.

 2. Run GSEA using the rank file that has been created from the differential expression test comparing BE vs NE [BEvsNE_ranks.rnk](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/pathways/integrated_assignment_1/BEvsNE_ranks.rnk) and the pathway file [Human_GOBP_AllPathways_no_GO_iea_May_24_2016_symbol.gmt](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/pathways/integrated_assignment_1/Human_GOBP_AllPathways_no_GO_iea_May_24_2016_symbol.gmt).

-  * open GSEA with 4GB as in module 2
+  * open GSEA aas instructed in module 2
   * upload the .rnk and .gmt files
   * Use 100 permutations for the lab exercise /!\ but use 1000 for your own data analysis.

+3. Create an EnrichmentMap:
+  * look at module 3 if you don't remember how to load the files.
+The enrichment results are 2 excel files called gsea_report_for_na_neg and gsea_report_for_na_pos within the GSEA folder saved on your computer.
+Tip: try the .rpt automatic upload : click on the enrichment field on the EnrichmentMap interface and locate the .rpt file in the GSEA folder.
-3. Create an EnrichmentMap using as parameters a P-value Cutoff of 1 (in other words: we don't use the pvalue filter), an FDR Q-value Cutoff of 0.001 and Jaccard Coefficient as Similarity Cutoff.
+  *  uses parameters a P-value Cutoff of 1 (in other words: we don't use the pvalue filter), an FDR Q-value Cutoff of 0.001 and Jaccard Coefficient as Similarity Cutoff.
 Upload the expression file [BE_vs_NE_expression.txt](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/pathways/integrated_assignment_1/BE_vs_NE_expression.txt)(right click, save link as).

 4. Examine the results as you did for the g:Profiler map (e.g move nodes around, use the slide bar to adjust Q values).
 Save the file.
 Save an image.